Anabn357/Tableau-Homework/README.md

 Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)

 Today, what is the gender breakdown of active participants (Male v.
 Female)?

+How effective has gender outreach been in increasing female ridership over the timespan?

+How does the average trip duration change by age?

+What is the average distance in miles that a bike is ridden?